-1. Provide high levels of pedestrian accommodation, safety and amenity.
+I. Provide high levels of pedestrian accommodation, safety and amenity.

-Additional connections, including sidewalks and crosswalks, are recommended internally to the site, which will connect all the pad sites.
+Additional connections, including sidewalks and crosswalks, are required by conditions of this approval internally to the site, which will connect all the pad sites.
 The property owners will be responsible for designing the sites to ensure these connections.
-Staff is recommending that the primary vehicular-access easement be treated with lighting, sidewalks and additional "street" trees at appropriate locations to provide an identifiable clear route through the site for vehicles and pedestrians to promote and ensure safe travel for all users.
+The Planning Board is requiring that the primary vehicular-access easement be treated with lighting, sidewalks and additional "street" trees at appropriate locations to provide an identifiable clear route through the site for vehicles and pedestrians to promote and ensure safe travel for all users.